 - Ultimate investment options.
 You aren’t limited here either.
 If you want to put all your kid’s college money in TSLA, good luck.
 (Obviously, we do not recommend you do that).

 - There are no restrictions on how to spend it.
-Again it’s your money, so if you want to use it for your child’s laptop, housing expense, burrito allowance, go crazy.
+Again it’s your money, so if you want to use it for your child’s laptop, housing expenses, burrito allowance, go crazy.

 What we don’t love: